repla-app/Server.replaplugin/README.md

 **Repla Server** is plugin for the [Repla macOS app](https://repla.app).
 It's a web development tool designed to improve your workflow in three ways:

-1. **It *Always* Refreshes:** Instead of making a change, saving, then switching to your web browser, then refreshing, why not just have the web app automatically refresh when you save a file or  up to date?
+1. **It *Always* Refreshes:** Instead of making a change, saving, then switching to your web browser, then refreshing, why not just have the web app automatically refresh when you save a file or your build system finishes?

 Whether you're editing a simple HTML file or running a complex build system, Repla Server can always refresh everytime you make a change.
 2. **It Combines the Browser and the Terminal:** Instead of having your browser showing your running web app, and a separate terminal window somewhere else running your web server, why not combine them into one window with the web app on the top, and the terminal on the bottom?